The Ultimate Guide to Worms in Pets

 Heartworm in Dogs and Cats

-Heartworms are stringy, spaghetti-looking worms that, after entering your pet, live in the right side of their heart as well as the main artery to the lungs.
-The males can reach between 4 and 6 inches in length, while females are much longer, at an average of 10-12 inches.
+Heartworms are stringy, spaghetti-looking worms that, after entering your pet, live in the right side of their heart and the main artery to the lungs.
+The males can reach between 4 and 6 inches, while females are much longer, at an average of 10-12 inches.

 Thankfully, heartworms are not native to the UK, but that doesn't mean you shouldn't worry about them.
-They are, however, a serious risk to dogs that are brought over from warmer countries, as well as those that travel outside of the UK.
+They are, however, a serious risk to dogs brought over from warmer countries and those that travel outside of the UK.

-If left untreated, heartworms can be fatal to your dog, so make sure you take all the necessary precautions before taking your dog on holiday or when adopting a dog from abroad.
+If left untreated, heartworms can be fatal to your dog, so take all the necessary precautions before taking your dog on holiday or when adopting a dog from abroad.

 - Inflammation of the blood vessels